 - Product Videos

-Linking to product videos is allowed but you should either have full permission or ownership, and it must be hosted on an eBay approved site such as the ones below:
+eBay allows linking to product videos, but you should either have full permission or ownership.
+Also, it must be on an eBay-approved host, such as:

 - Shipping / Delivery Information